blynkkk/blynkkk.github.io/BlynkMainOperations.md

 }
 ```

-The ```Blynk.syncAll()``` command set all widget values based on the last state, stored on the server.
-In other words, all analog/digital pin states will be restored and every virtual pin will generate BLYNK_WRITE event.
+The ```Blynk.syncAll()``` command restores all the Widgets' values based on the last saved values on the server.
+All analog and digital pin states will be restored.
+Every Virtual Pin will perform BLYNK_WRITE event.

 [Full Sketch](https://github.com/blynkkk/blynk-library/blob/master/examples/More/Sync/Sync.ino)

-You can also request a single virtual pin value update by calling ```Blynk.syncVirtual(pin)```.
-The corresponging BLYNK_WRITE will be called with the new value.
+You can also update a single Virtual Pin value by calling ```Blynk.syncVirtual(pin)```

 ###For app
-In real world your Blynk application will be turned off for a long periods while in pocket.
-But in case you still need
-to hold your hardware in sync with widgets state even app is offline - you need to call ```Blynk.virtualWrite```.
+In real world your Blynk application will be running in background most of the time.
+But if you need to keep your hardware in sync with Widgets' state even if app is offline use ```Blynk.virtualWrite```.

-Let's assume you have a switch button on virtual pin 1 in app and physical button on hardware.
-You turn off your app.
-Press a physical
-button and expect to see button turned on when your app goes online.
-So in order to make this assumption true you need
-to send ```Blynk.virtualWrite(V1, HIGH)``` on physical button press.
+Imagine you have a Button Widget connected to the Virtual Pin V1 in the app, and a physical button attached to your hardware.
+When you press a physical button, you would expect to see updated state of the Button Widget in the app.
+To achieve that you need to send ```Blynk.virtualWrite(V1, HIGH)``` when a physical button gets pressed.

-//todo add sketch example.
+//todo: add sketch example.

 ##Limitations and Recommendations
 - Don't put ```Blynk.virtualWrite``` and any other ```Blynk.*``` command inside ```void loop()```- it will cause